replicatedhq/docs/docs/packaging-an-application/template-functions.md

 ```go
 func ContainerExposedPort(componentName string, containerName string, internalPort string) string
 ```
-Returns the host's public port mapped to the supplied exposed container port as a string.
-The containerName string will be the image_name for the container and an [orachstrain requirement](https://www.replicated.com/docs/packaging-an-application/events-and-orchestration/#container-port-listen-event) is also necessary when one container depends on exposed ports of another container.
+The containerName argument references the image_name property from the container yaml.
+When using this function the referencing container must start *after* the container specified in the argument.
+See the [Events and Orchestration](https://www.replicated.com/docs/packaging-an-application/events-and-orchestration/) section for more information on orchestrating container startup.

 ```yml
 env_vars: